lucy-xfl/lucy-xfl/README.md

 Let's embark on this journey of innovation together ❤️

 - 🔭 I’m currently learning MERN Stack
-- 🧊 I used Spring Boot to develop full-stack project
+- 🧊 I used Spring Boot & React to develop full-stack project
 - 🐶 I’m looking for a 2024 internship (SDE or Testing)
 - 😄 Pronouns: she/her
 - 💎 Fun fact: I am a night owl and a dog person!